-Roberta Byrd was born on January 4, 1919, in Tacoma, Washington.
-She attended Lincoln High School there and Wilberforce University in Ohio.
+Roberta Byrd was born on January 4, 1919, in Tacoma.
+She attended Lincoln High School and then Wilberforce University in Ohio.
 She married Dr. James J. Byrd in 1950, lived in New Jersey, and gave birth to two sons.

 She returned to Seattle in 1959, and later earned a B.A. in Sociology and in Elementary Education and an M.A. in Librarianship at the University of Washington.
 She taught at Jefferson Elementary School and then became librarian at John Muir Elementary School.
 During the 1966 school boycott through which the Black community protested the lack of progress toward desegregation, she headed the Freedom School at the YMCA.

 In 1966, she married Albert R. Barr, a retired Army officer.
 That same year Governor Dan Evans (b.
 1925) appointed her to the State Board Against Discrimination.
 In 1968, she was appointed vice principal at Franklin High School after 150 students held a sit-in to protest the expulsion of Black female students who wore their hair natural.
 In 1973, she was appointed principal of Lincoln High School and became the first woman in the history of the Seattle Public Schools to head a high school.

 She actively participated in the National Association for the Advancement of Colored People (NAACP), the Seattle Urban League, and Alpha Kappa Alpha Sorority.
 Her picture hangs in the Douglass-Truth Public Library where her efforts, through her sorority, helped promote the development of the African American Collection.